Sort

 </a>

-Returns a Uri with the sort field replaced to createdAt:desc IF a
+Returns a Uri with the sort replaced to createdAt:desc if a different field is being sorted on.

 /test?sort=createdAt:desc → /test?sort=createdAt:asc